 In 1946, the various squadrons began to stir once more.
 A large new squadron was organized in Toronto while another in Halifax became the first salt water unit.
 The fires of squadronism were really kindled anew.
 The Dominion Government finally granted CPS its official charter in 1947 and the organization was registered under the Companies Act.
 The following year, a copyright was granted covering the official flag of the Canadian Power Squadron.

-The first Annual Conference of CPS was held in Toronto, at the Royal York Hotel, in November of 1949 with representatives from Windsor, London, Port Dover, Toronto and Hamilton making the event a great success.
-An exhibition of navigational gadgets and a photo contest aroused considerable interest and a pattern was established for another important phase of squadronism.
+The first Annual Conference of CPS was held in Toronto at the Royal York Hotel in November of 1949 with representatives from Windsor, London, Port Dover, Toronto and Hamilton.
+The event was a great success.
+An exhibition of navigational gadgets and a photo contest aroused considerable interest and a pattern was established for another important phase of

-CPS acknowledges a deep dept to the USPS for continued help in connection with the training program, both the inception of CPS and right up to the present time.
-A close liaison is maintained between the two organizations that we might do a good job better.
+CPS acknowledges a deep debt to the USPS for continued help in connection with training programs from our inception right up to present day.
+A close liaison is maintained between the two organizations that we might better serve boaters on both sides of the border.